Margarita Granita with Spicy Shrimp

 Reply

-Mary Ann May 5, 2011 at 9:33 am
+May 05, 2011 at 9:33 am

-Wow…just forwarded to my husband as a “suggestion” for Mother’s Day.
-Happy Cinco de Mayo…nice to have your explanation about the victory over the French–since some people think incorrectly it is their independence day.
+Wow...just forwarded to my husband as a "suggestion" for Mother's Day.
+Happy Cinco de Mayo...nice to have your explanation about the victory over the French--since some people think incorrectly it is their independence day.

 Reply

-Nancy May 9, 2011 at 10:28 am
+May 09, 2011 at 10:28 am

 Hi Mary Ann!!